 As a member of ABSW, you will get access to a whole host of benefits including discounted rates to conferences, professional development and networking events, access to resources and much, much more.

-Develop your professional network
+Grow your network

-Through your membership you will be able to connect with over 600 professional science journalists and communications professionals within the ABSW network.
+Through your membership you will be able to connect with over 700 professional science journalists and communications professionals within the ABSW network.

 Raise your profile